lehtisa/tuni_meep_doc/docs/source/nonlinear_phenomena.rst

 The most common way to achieve phase matching in the presence of dispersion is birefringent phase matching.
 It relies on birefrince (polarization dependence of the refractive index) and the fact that some SHG light is generated with orthogonal polarization with respect to the pump field, resulting from the off-diagonal elements of the :math:`\chi^{(2)}` susceptibility tensor.
 However, MEEP doesn't support off-diagonal elements of nonlinear susceptibility tensors, and hence it is not possible to simulate birefringent phase matching directly in MEEP.

 The second most common phase matching method, quasi-phase matching, can be simulated in MEEP.
 The idea of quasi-phase matching is to switch the sign of :math:`\chi^{(2)}` after the SHG power has reached the first local maximum of the sinusoidal, leading to continued growth of the SHG power.
-After that, the sign of :math:`\chi^{(2)}` is swithced repeatedly with the same period.
+After that, the sign of :math:`\chi^{(2)}` is switched repeatedly with the same period.
 The distance from :math:`z=0` to the first local maximum of the sinusoidal is known as the coherence length, and it is given by :math:`L_c=\frac{\pi}{\Delta k}`.

 Next, we modify our simulation function to implement quasi-phase matching.
 We have made quite a few updates to the function since we first introduced it, so we will show the whole function explicitly this time.